 Caring for people is the reason for our existence.
-The educational and research components of the School of Dentistry mission are driven by our desire to provide people with better health.
+The educational and research components of our mission are driven by our desire to provide our patients with high-quality care and the opportunity for better health.
+As our vision states, Improving Oral Health...Improving Overall Health!